Supreme Court of Ireland

 Introduction

-Article 34 of the Irish Constitution sets down that the courts system will include a Court of Final Appeal.
-This Court of Final Appeal is known as the Supreme Court.
-The Supreme Court consists of the Chief Justice and 9 ordinary judges.
+The Supreme Court consists of the Chief Justice, who is President of the Court, and 9 ordinary judges.
 The President of the Court of Appeal and the President of the High Court are additional judges of the Supreme Court.
-The Supreme Court usually sits in the Four Courts in Dublin.
+Read more about the Irish courts system.

 The Supreme Court has the following functions: